Digital Collections

 Wagon Roads

 Think Omaha's roads are bad now?
 Imagine traveling by wagon to Fort Kearny, NE or Virginia City, MT!
-This unique source is a microfilm copy of papers from the office of the Secretary of the Interior relating to wagon roads from 1857-1887, available upon request at the third-floor reference desk at W. Dale Clark (Main) Library.
+This unique source is a microfilm copy of papers from the office of the Secretary of the Interior relating to wagon roads from 1857-1887, available in the Genealogy & Local History Room.
 The originals are housed at the Library of Congress.

 Yearbooks

 A collection of yearbooks from various high schools and colleges in the Omaha area.
 Central High’s O-Book goes back to 1909!
 UNO and UNL are represented as well.
-Ask for yearbooks at the third-floor reference desk at the W. Dale Clark (Main) Library.
+Ask for yearbooks in the Genealogy & Local History Room.
 See what your ancestor looked like!
 Yearbooks from Omaha Central can also be found at https://chsfomaha.org/newsroom/, opens a new window.